Lakhankumawat/LearnCPP/S-SortingAlgorithms/README.md

 ```

-countingSort(array, size)
-  max <- find largest element in array
-  initialize count array with all zeros
-  for j <- 0 to size
-    find the total count of each unique element and
+begin countSort(arr, n)
+    declare a count array of max range 256.
-    store the count at jth index in count array
+    mark all elements of the count array as 0.

-  for i <- 1 to max
+    Run a for loop from i:=0 to i:=n-1 :
-    find the cumulative sum and store it in count array itself
+      compute the count of every element present in the array and store it at ith position of the count array.

-  for j <- size down to 1
+    Run a for loop from i=1 to 256 :
-    restore the elements to array
+      Convert the count array to prefix sum array by cummulative addding of previous elements.

+    declare an output array of size n for storing the sorted sequence.

+    Run a for loop from j:=n-1 to 0 :
-    decrease count of each element restored by 1
+      Insert the elments in the output using the count and original array, and Decrease  the count of each element restored by 1.

+    Finally run a loop from i:=0 to i:=n-1 :
+      Copy the values of output array into the original array.

+  [end of program]
 ```

 ### Properties